false-positive/notewell/README.md

   $ npm install -g npm@8.1.3
     ```

-> The snippet assumes that you already have a version of npm installed
+> The snippet assumes that you already have an older version of npm installed

 ### Installation